imahdio/HTML-Essential-Training/06-Media/README.md

 hefty-large in amount or size

-smash into-hit object against another with great force , to cause someone or something to collide into someone or something with great, violent force.
+smash into-hit object against another with great force, to cause someone or something to collide into someone or something with great, violent force.

 ultimate-being or happening at the end of a process; final